ArturKovacs/emulsion/README.md

 ## About

+DISCONTINUED I do not plan to work on this project anymore.

 Refer to the [website](https://arturkovacs.github.io/emulsion-website/) for an overview.

 Emulsion is targeting Windows, Mac, and Linux although it is currently only being tested on Linux and Windows.
 A note for Linux users: Wayland support is limited, so for example expect high CPU usage and the title text not being shown.
 However X is fully supported.